Sayonara Wild Hearts: Development

 The levels represented a number of disparate ideas they had for the game.
 Simogo had not considered endless runners as a base, but instead looked to rail shooters such as Sin and Punishment, Space Harrier, and Star Fox which mixed both movement and shooting controls.
 Other games that inspired levels included WarioWare, Out Run and Osu!
 Tatakae!
 Ouendan.
 Initially the game had included some sections presented in third-person perspective allowing the character to walk around and solve puzzles, but found this slowed down the game.
 Similarly, mechanics that involved shooting targets in a specific order were also found detrimental to the pacing of the game.
 Many of the initial concepts were cut or reworked to maintain the simplicity of controls.
 Ultimately, they wanted the game to play out like a musical album with the songs and levels presented in a specific order to tell their story, but which could be replayed individually or out of order without detriment.

 Development of the game took about four years starting in 2015.
 About midway through, Annapurna Interactive approached Simogo for publishing support, and with their funding, were able to hire two additional programmers to help complete the game's development.
 Flesser also noted that Annapurna brought some necessary rigor into the development cycle to keep them to schedule.
 As Simogo neared the end of production, Flesser had been in discussion with Annapurna about how they wished they had someone unexpected to narrate the brief lines they had for the story.
 When asked who they were thinking of, Flesser threw out Queen Latifah's name, not taking the request seriously.
 A few weeks later, within a month of release, Annapurna had been able to secure Queen Latifah for a voice recording session, to Flesser's surprise.

 Sayonara Wild Hearts was first revealed at The Game Awards 2018 for the Nintendo Switch and other possible platforms.
 It was later affirmed both for release on the PlayStation 4, as well as a launch title for the Apple Arcade subscription service for macOS, tvOS and iOS devices, with the Switch, PlayStation 4, macOS, tvOS and iOS releases all on 19 September 2019.
 The game was released for Windows on 12 December 2019 and Xbox One on 25 February 2020.
+The game was released for the PlayStation 5 on 24 February 2025 during a showcase by Annapurna Interactive, with an exclusive mode titled "Remix Arcade".

 A limited physical release of the game for both Nintendo Switch and PlayStation 4 was published by iam8bit in early 2020, alongside a double LP release of the soundtrack.
 A global physical release for the Switch and PlayStation 4 was released on 29 September 2020.

+Since August 2024, the game is no longer available on Apple Arcade.